dotnet/docfx/README.md

 There are currently two versions of the tool:

 1. Exe version which can be used as a command-line tool or inside VS IDE.
-2. DNX version which can be run croos platform.
+2. DNX version which can be run cross platform.

 We currently support C# and VB projects.